vsoch/uptodate/docs/docs/user-guide/user-guide.md

   container_basename: ubuntu-hip-cuda
 ```

+Finally, to ignore a specific nested directory with a Dockerfile, add a `.uptodate-ignore` file there.
+The build will be skipped.

 ### Docker Bases

+?> $ uptodate dockerbases

 Docker bases is similar to the other docker updaters in looking for `uptodate.yaml`,
 however it requires a directory of "bases" that will be used for the context of each